gbouras13/depth_vs_polishing_analysis/parameter_sweep/README.md

 * HyPo was not that tunable, with 'best' parameters barely better than defaults.
 * The other three tools (NextPolish, Polypolish and Pypolca) were somewhat tunable - their 'best' parameters did better than defaults but not drastically so.
 * Pypolca and Polypolish were still the best low-depth polishers after tuning, though Pilon and FMLRC2 did nearly as well.
-* This parameter sweep is almost certainly overfitting to our data: _C. lari_, 18 errors, 5-20x depth.
+* This parameter sweep is probably overfitting to our data (_C. lari_, 18 errors, 5-20x depth), so the results do not necessarily represent the best parameters for low-depth polishing in general.
 * This sweep wasn't exhaustive.
-Especially for the higher-parameter tools (e.g. NextPolish) there could be even better parameter sets that I missed.
+Especially for tools with many parameters (e.g. NextPolish) there could be even better parameter sets that I missed.